-The model commonly used to simulate the RO membrane performances is a two-parameter solution diffusion model which provides that both water and solute diffuse through the membrane and their transport is regulated by two parameters: pure water permeability in the membrane (A{membr}) and solute permeability in the membrane (B{membr}).
-Therefore, the water flux (F_w) and the solute flux (F_s) through the membrane are defined as follows:
+The model commonly used to simulate the RO membrane performances is a two-parameter solution diffusion model which provides that both water and solute diffuse through the membrane.
+Their transport is regulated by two parameters: pure water permeability in the membrane (A{membr}) and solute permeability in the membrane (B{membr}).
+Therefore, the water flux (F{w}) and the solute flux (F{s}) through the membrane are defined as follows: